Testimony on House Bill 2634

 2013 - 2014 Legislative Session

-House Docket 327: An Act to Reduce Childhood Obesity, sponsored by Rep. Kay Khan (Summary)
+House Bill 2634: An Act to Reduce Childhood Obesity, sponsored by Rep. Kay Khan (Summary)

 Massachusetts currently exempts the sales tax on candy and soda by listing them essential items, thereby granting preferential tax status to products directly linked to obesity.
 At the same time, Massachusetts law states that physical education shall be taught in schools, but does not prescribe the amount of time spent or the curriculum.
 This legislation will require physical activity be part of the school day, provide funds for establishing physical activities in the schools by removing the sales tax exemption, and measure the results.